davidthaler/SimpleTree/README.md

 # SimpleTree
-SimpleTree is an all-python decision tree classifier with key sections accelerated using Numba.
+SimpleTree is a python-only decision tree classifier.

 ## Goals
-This project aims to produce a decision tree classifier that is:
+This project aims to produce an all-python decision tree classifier that is:

-* readable and understandable by average programmers
+* readable and hackable by average programmers
-* hackable by average programmers
 * as accurate as scikit-learn DecisionTreeClassifier
-* fast enough to actually be used (within 2x of scikit-learn)
+* fast enough to actually be used on real data

 ## Requirements
-* [Numba](http://numba.pydata.org/numba-doc/dev/index.html) Numba is a jit compiler for python that we use to accelerate key code sections.
+* numpy is used throughout
 * pytest is needed if you want to run the tests.
 * [scikit-learn](http://scikit-learn.org/stable/index.html) is used in the tests.